Which Size Bullion Coin to Choose?

 Various Weights of Bullion Coins

 Here are the weights of bullion coins commonly available.
-There are of course others are the most readily available, although there are others:
+There are of course others, these are the most readily available:

 - One Ounce